mackenly/cloudflare-talk-demo/README.md

 ## License
 Note that this repo is AGPL-3.0 licensed.
 You are free to use, modify, and distribute the contents (unless otherwise owned) as long as you provide attribution and share-alike.
 See the [LICENSE](LICENSE) file for more details.

+## Deployments and CI/CD
+CD is set up for the Worker server.
+Set secrets for:
+- `CLOUDFLARE_API_TOKEN`
+Connect Pages to the repo under `durable-presentation-next` for preview deployments.